 What are your fees?

-A Yearly membership costs $160, which allows unlimited access to club facilities, Winter Games, voting rights, and the ability to enter competitions at all levels.
+A Yearly membership costs $130 for 2021, which allows unlimited access to club facilities, Winter Games, voting rights, and the ability to enter competitions at all levels.
 Reduced memberships are available for Associate Membership, which does not include voting or competition entry.

 Each organized event also costs a nominal fee consisting of either $5 for single-day competitions, and $3 for casual ongoing events.
 The money is applied as follows: $3 = $1 for entry fee, $1 for coffee, $1 for prize money. $5 = $1 for entry fee, $2 for coffee and snacks, $2 for prize money.